“I’m falling in love with the possibilities of electronic sound. All over again.”

 DELIA DERBYSHIRE DAY and ELECTRONIC MUSIC EXPERT

 I have set up and run this electronic music charity.
 The archive of Delia Derbyshire (electronic music pioneer most famous for her iconic realisation of the original Dr Who theme 1963) arrived in Manchester at the same time I did.
 I felt someone needed to make a fuss of this gem of electronic music heritage.
 DD Day produces events, new art and (electronic) music education opportunities championing women & NB artists past, present and future.
+Delia Derbyshire Day is now set in the cultural calendar as 23 NOVEMBER – the date Delia’s realisation of Ron Grainer’s original Dr Who theme first beamed into British living rooms.

 I am often invited to talk about Delia and the history of electronic music in the UK.
 I also worked as a researcher on Lisa Rovner’s forthcoming feature film “Sisters with Transistors” about the pioneering women of electronic music.